High-Performance Computing User Facility

 Kestrel Computing System

-Kestrel is NREL's latest HPC system dedicated to advancing renewable energy and energy efficiency technologies.
-During its installation in the HPC User Facility, Kestrel will complement NREL's current supercomputer, Eagle.
-When its transition is completed—in early 2023—Kestrel will accelerate energy efficiency and renewable energy research at a pace and scale more than five times greater than Eagle, with approximately 44 petaflops of computing power.
+Kestrel is the latest HPC system at NREL dedicated to advancing renewable energy and energy efficiency technologies.
+Kestrel accelerates energy efficiency and renewable energy research at a pace and scale more than five times greater than Eagle, the previous supercomputer, with approximately 44 petaflops of computing power.
 See the Kestrel Versus Eagle Supercomputer Stack-Up infographic.

 Mass Storage System